davelis90/self_driving_cars/course_4_motion_planning_for_self_driving_cars/Module7-Putting_it_all_together-Smooth_Local_Planning/notes.md

 - then select the best path (with an objective function > design choice)
 - the penalty should increase the further we get from the center goal e.g. displacement from center goal
 - follow reference path and deviate only if it is infeasible or collides with an obstacle
+- all goal points (different offsets) conform to the road structure

 ## Lesson 5: Velocity Profile Generation
 - many different factors that affect the velocity profile: reference velocities from behaviour planner, leading vehicle TTC and comfort constraints